 The paper affirmed that since the beginning of the fabricated Gulf Crisis, which aimed to go beyond the blockade, as revealed by Foreign Policy magazine, Qatar has consistently called for separating the politics from the society, and has been keen to spare gulf citizens the evils of this blockade and its consequences.

-According to the Al Sharq Newspaper, Dr. Mutlaq bin Majid Al-Qahtani, Special Envoy of the Qatari Minister of Foreign Affairs for Combating Terrorism and Mediation in Settlement of Disputes, said;
+According to the Al Sharq Newspaper, Dr. Mutlaq bin Majid Al-Qahtani, Special Envoy of the Qatari Minister of Foreign Affairs for Combatting Terrorism and Mediation in Settlement of Disputes, said;

-Al-Qahtani's response came after the General Secretariat of the Gulf Cooperation Council said in a statement issued last Sunday that Iran's continued interference in the affairs of neighbouring countries makes the extension of the international arms embargo on Iran necessary.
+Al-Qahtani's response came after the General Secretariat of the GCC said in a statement last Sunday that Iran's continued interference in the affairs of its neighbouring countries makes it necessary to extend the international arms embargo on Iran.

-Al-Qahtani added, in statements to Al-Jazeera, commenting on the General Secretariat of the Cooperation Council issuing a statement calling for the extension of the international arms embargo on Iran:
+Al-Qahtani also commented on the General Secretariat of the Cooperation Council's issuing of a statement that called for extending the Iran arms embargo:

-Al-Qahtani said that Qatar calls for dialogue based on respect for international law, respect for the sovereignty of states and non-interference in their internal affairs, and that Qatar is committed to the principle of arms control and making the Middle East a region free of weapons of mass destruction, taking into account the right of states to the peaceful use of nuclear energy.
+According to Al-Qahtani, Qatar wants a dialogue that focuses on respect for the international law, sovereignty of states and the non-interference in their country's matters.
+Qatar is committed to arms control and making the Middle East free from weapons of mass destruction while also taking into account the right of the states to use nuclear weapons for peaceful purposes.

 After the International Court of Justice (ICJ), which last month, ruled the competence of the International Civil Aviation Organisation (ICAO) to consider Qatar's complaint regarding the closure of these countries' airspace to Qatari aviation, the blockading countries resorted to a new trick to evade and try to evade its international obligations and international laws, according to a Bloomberg report by Simon Foxman and Layan Odeh.